WebOfTrust/keripy/Contributing.md

 3. Add tests
 4. Submit a PR to [WebOfTrust/keripy]
 5. Let maintainers know on discord in the appropriate channel
-6. Come to Thursday Keri development meeting to discuss if at all possible (sometimes its easier for maintainers to provide feedback directly rather than through async text, particularly if its a large or complex change).
+6. Come to Thursday KERI development meeting to discuss if at all possible (sometimes its easier for maintainers to provide feedback directly rather than through async text, particularly if its a large or complex change).
 7. Iterate 2-6 if your change needs some fixes/updates

 ## Reporting Bugs or Requesting Features